 For brevity, only instructions for affected columns have been included.

-Column 4 – Total Amount of Intangible Assets Included in Amount Shown in Column 8, Section 1
+Column 4 – Total Amount of Goodwill Included in Amount Shown in Column 8, Section 1

-As explained in the instructions for Section 1, this amount is based on the intangible assets at purchase of the stock of the lower-tier company, reduced by any subsequent write-off.
+As explained in the instructions for Section 1, this amount is based on the goodwill purchase of the stock of the lower-tier company, reduced by any subsequent impairment/write-off.
 The reporting entity also bases the amount shown on the proportionate ownership of the lower-tier company.

 Staff Review Completed by: Jim Pinegar & Fatima Sediqzad, NAIC Staff – January 2020